thodan/sixd_toolkit/doc/sixdb_dataset_format.md

 viewpoints obtained in the first subdivision step have view_level = 1, etc.).
-To reduce the number of viewpoints while preserving their uniform distribution over the sphere surface, one can consider only viewpoints with view_level <= n, where n is the maximum level of subdivision to be considered.
+To reduce the number of viewpoints while preserving their uniform distribution over the sphere surface, one can consider only viewpoints with view_level <= n, where n is the highest considered level of subdivision.

-For rendering, the radius of the view sphere was set to the minimum distance of any modeled object over all test images.
+For the rendering, the radius of the view sphere was set to the distance of the closest occurrence of any modeled object over all test images.
 The distance was calculated from the camera center to the origin of the model coordinate system.

-One can use this script to render more training images: https://github.com/thodan/sixdb_toolkit/blob/master/tools/render_train_imgs.py
+The provided training images were rendered using this script: https://github.com/thodan/sixdb_toolkit/blob/master/tools/render_train_imgs.py